Chevrolet C/K (third generation): Government investigation

-In April 1994, General Motors rejected a government request to issue a recall for all 1973-1987 C/K pickup trucks, claiming that it would involve over 6 million vehicles at a cost of over $1 billion.
-As of today, such a recall would have been the third-largest ever (in terms of size).
+In April 1994, General Motors rejected a government request to issue a recall for all 1973–1987 C/K pickup trucks, claiming that it would involve over 6 million vehicles at a cost of over $1 billion.
+As of 2020, such a recall would have been the third-largest ever (in terms of size).
 On October 17, 1994, U.S. Transportation Secretary Federico F. Pena announced that a two-year investigation had found that the trucks posed a fire hazard; federal officials estimated that 150 persons may have died in preventable fiery crashes.
-In its investigation, the government found that the 1973-1987 C/K trucks were at least 2.5 times more likely to produce a fire-related fatality from a side-impact crash than a comparable Ford or Dodge pickup truck.
+In its investigation, the government found that the 1973–1987 C/K trucks were at least 2.5 times more likely to produce a fire-related fatality from a side-impact crash than a comparable Ford or Dodge pickup truck.

 The gas tanks leaked in at least two crash tests performed by GM around the time the trucks were first sold in 1972.
 The federal report also stated that 50 MPH crash tests performed in the early 1980s "clearly demonstrated" the tanks were susceptible to puncturing.

-As most recalls are issued by the manufacturer, government-issued recalls are fairly rare (only 8 had been issued at the time of the investigation).
+As most recalls are issued by the manufacturer, government-issued recalls are fairly rare (only eight had been issued at the time of the investigation).
 In the 1980s, GM had blocked an effort in court for a recall over a suspected brake problem of the model line.
 In response, the government clarified that vehicles sold in the United States must meet the National Traffic and Motor Vehicle Safety Act; along with meeting safety standards at the time of production, their production is also required to allow them to operate them safely under real conditions.

 GM also settled with the U.S. National Highway Traffic Safety Administration (NHTSA) in 1994 for the amount of $51 million to be used for safety programs.
-GM also offered owners $1000 coupons toward the purchase of a new truck with a trade-in of the old one.
+GM also offered owners $1,000 coupons toward the purchase of a new truck with a trade-in of the old one.

 Class action lawsuits

-In 1993 the bad publicity generated by the Dateline story spawned several class action lawsuits.
-In addition GM was sued more than 100 times in lawsuits brought by individuals who were burned in GM trucks.
+In 1993, the negative publicity generated by the Dateline story spawned several class action lawsuits.
+In addition, GM was sued more than 100 times in lawsuits brought by individuals who were burned in GM trucks.
 Nearly all of those cases were settled out of court.
-In 1993, a Georgia jury awarded more than $105 million, including $101 million in punitive damages, to the parents of a 17 year old named Shannon Moseley who burned to death.
-The verdict was later overturned by an appeals court and the case settled before it could be re-tried.
+In 1993, a Georgia jury awarded more than $105 million, including $101 million in punitive damages, to the parents of a 17-year-old named Shannon Moseley who burned to death.
+The verdict was later overturned by an appeals court and the case was settled before it could be re-tried.

 Fatality figures vary wildly.
 A study by Failure Analysis Associates (now Exponent, Inc.) found 155 fatalities in these GM trucks between 1972 and 1989 involving both side impact and fire.
 The Center for Auto Safety, Ralph Nader's lobbying group, claims "over 1,800 fatalities" between 1973 and 2000 involving both side impact and fire.